 What does it mean when a company says it is bonded, licensed, or insured?
 It means that the customer can have confidence that they are dealing with a trusted, reputable business.
-Even more importantly, it means that, if a contractor doesn’t finish a job, or completes the work improperly, you, the homeowner has financial protection.
+Even more importantly, it means that, if a contractor doesn’t finish a job, or completes the work improperly, you, the homeowner, have financial protection.

 Doing business with a licensed, bonded and insured contract means that you can rest easy, knowing that your project is being handled by professionals you can trust.